anuj7862/Snake_game/README.md

 # Snake_game
 In this project I made a snake game in processing software

-Here are some screenshot of games...
+Here are some screenshots of game...

 ![](snakegame/data/Screenshot%20(925).png)